Last Updated on

 - Make sure you use a high burn point oil to stir-fry.
 NOT olive oil or sesame oil both of which are far too delicate and have too low a burn point.
 Sunflower oil or corn oil are both fine.

 We DID all pay attention, honestly!
 And the end result was totally delicious.
+We all loved this Sichuan Chicken recipe

 - 200 g Chicken thigh